Efficient Learning in Non-Stationary Linear Markov Decision Processes: Missing Proofs of Regret Analysis of opt-wlsvi

 where $\w \in \R^d$ and $\A \in \R^{d \times d}$ is a symmetric definite positive matrix that are in

 In the technical Lemma~\ref{lemma:union_bound_covering}, we prove a concentration bound that holds uniformly for any function on the form $V^{\w, \A}$ where $\w, \A \in \calG$.
-The statement and full proof of this lemma is differed to the section~\ref{sec: technical lems} of the appendix.
+The statement and full proof of this lemma is defered to section~\ref{sec: technical lems} of the appendix.
 As a corollary of Lemma~\ref{lemma:union_bound_covering}, we can prove the concentration of the transition as follows.

-For any $\tau > 0, h \in [H]$, let $\calF_{\tau, h}$ be the $\sigma$-field generated by all the random variables until episode $\tau$, step $h$. $\{ s_{\tau, h} \}$ defines a stochastic process on state space $\calS$ with corresponding filtration $\{ \calF_{\tau, h}\}$. we have
+For any $\tau > 0, h \in [H]$, let $\calF_{\tau, h}$ be the $\sigma$-field generated by all the random variables until episode $\tau$, step $h$. $\{ s_{\tau, h} \}$ defines a stochastic process on state space $\calS$ with corresponding filtration $\{ \calF_{\tau, h}\}$.
+We have

-where $\w = \w_{t,h+1}$ and $\A = \beta_t^2 \Sigma_{t, h}^{-1} \tlSigma_{t, h} \Sigma_{t, h}^{-1}$. we have $\|\w\| \leq 2 H \sqrt{ \frac{d (1 - \eta^{t-1})}{\lambda (1-\eta)}} $ and $\| \A\|_{F} \leq \sqrt{d} \beta_t^2 \| A\| \leq \frac{\sqrt{d} \beta_t^2}{\lambda}$ by Lemma~\ref{lem: iterates boundness}.
+where $\w = \w_{t,h+1}$ and $\A = \beta_t^2 \Sigma_{t, h}^{-1} \tlSigma_{t, h} \Sigma_{t, h}^{-1}$.
+We have $\|\w\| \leq 2 H \sqrt{ \frac{d (1 - \eta^{t-1})}{\lambda (1-\eta)}} $ and $\| \A\|_{F} \leq \sqrt{d} \beta_t^2 \| A\| \leq \frac{\sqrt{d} \beta_t^2}{\lambda}$ by Lemma~\ref{lem: iterates boundness}.
 Therefore $(\w, \A) \in \calG$ and we can apply Lemma~\ref{lemma:union_bound_covering}: we have with probability at least $1-\delta/2$

 Combining Equation~\eqref{eq: transition decomp} and \eqref{eq: transiton concentration}, we obtain that with probability at least $1-\delta/2$: